Targeted Radiofrequency (t-RFA) Ablation FAQs

 Symptoms often include mild to severe pain, numbness, and even paralysis as metastatic spine tumors weaken or fracture the vertebrae and affect the surrounding soft tissue.

-While any patient with focalized pain from a metastatic spinal tumor may be a candidate for t-RFA, several specific patient groups will likely benefit most from the procedure.
+While any patient with focalized pain from a metastatic spinal tumor in a vertebra may be a candidate for t-RFA, several specific patient groups will likely benefit most from the procedure.

 These include patients: